 Each observatory is handicap accessible and features state-of-the-art facilities with robotic telescopes ranging from 4″ to 20″ of aperture that are ready to show you the skies.
 Come see the stars through our five telescope platforms that include a 14” and 16” Schmidt Cassegrain telescopes, 8” TMB design refractor as well as numerous other telescopes.
 Or sit back and enjoy live video of planets, star clusters, galaxies, and nebula on the observatory imaging system.
 Enjoy a tour of the sky by one of our dedicated volunteers or bring your own telescope.

 Baylor Regional Park offers 50 camping sites, 35 of which have water and electrical hookups – and 15 are primitive.
-For the Camping with the Stars event, the park opens up additional campsites at the foot of our observatories where you can set up your own scope or take the short walk to view through some of the best amateur telescopes available.
+Additional tent sites are made available on the ballfield at the foot of our observatories, where you can set up your own scope or take the short walk to view through some of the best amateur telescopes available.
 Other facilities include picnic areas, showers, swimming beach, beach house, reservable picnic shelters, sand volleyball court, group camping area and horseshoe pits, and an 18-hole disc golf course.

 In the spring of 2008, the MAS was approached by REI and Astronomy magazine to host one of their “Campout with the Stars” events for 2008.
 Nationwide, there are dozens of similar events hosted by astronomy clubs.
 That first year success, coupled with the 2009 International Year of Astronomy, prompted us to continue the tradition.